AntonFermat/ranger/README.txt

-    (h)  Sqoop plugin needs to be installed on Sqoop2 hosts (i)  Kylin plugin needs to be installed on Kylin hosts (j)  Elasticsearch plugin needs to be installed on Elasticsearch hosts
+    (h)  Sqoop plugin needs to be installed on Sqoop2 hosts (i)  Kylin plugin needs to be installed on Kylin hosts (j)  Elasticsearch plugin needs to be installed on Elasticsearch hosts (k)  OpenSearch plugin needs to be installed on OpenSearch hosts

 Installation Process
 ~~~~~~~~~~~~~~~~~~~~